theQRL/qrl-cli/README.md

 OPTIONS
-  -f, --fee=fee                Fee for transaction in Shor (defaults to 100 Shor) -g, --grpc=grpc              advanced: grcp endpoint (for devnet/custom QRL network deployments) -h, --hexseed=hexseed        hexseed/mnemonic of wallet from where funds should be sent -i, --otsindex=otsindex      (required) OTS key index -j, --jsonObject=jsonObject  Pass a JSON object of recipients/quantities for multi-output transactions
+  -f, --fee=fee                Fee for transaction in Shor (defaults to 100 Shor) -g, --grpc=grpc              advanced: grpc endpoint (for devnet/custom QRL network deployments) -h, --hexseed=hexseed        hexseed/mnemonic of wallet from where funds should be sent -i, --otsindex=otsindex      (required) OTS key index -j, --jsonObject=jsonObject  Pass a JSON object of recipients/quantities for multi-output transactions